appvia/terranetes/docs/terranetes-controller/walkthroughs/database.md

         value: utf8mb4
 ```

-c) Our application requests a CloudResource
+c) The application initiates a request for a CloudResource

 ```shell
 cat <<EOF | kubectl apply -n apps -f -